-- A. Coursework: 33 semester hours, which must include ... - 1.
-Fifteen hours of coursework in Rhetoric and Composition - ENC 5700 Theories of Composition - ENG 5028 Rhetorical Theory and Practice - ENC 5720 Research Methods in Rhetoric and Composition - LAE 5370 Teaching English in College - LAE 5946 Teaching English as a Guided Study [Note: only Composition and Rhetoric majors may count LAE 5946 toward the MA degree.] - 2.
+A. Coursework: 33 semester hours (at least 24 graded), which must include ...

+- 1. Fifteen hours of coursework in Rhetoric and Composition - ENC 5700 Theories of Composition - ENG 5028 Rhetorical Theory and Practice - ENC 5720 Research Methods in Rhetoric and Composition - LAE 5370 Teaching English in College - LAE 5946 Teaching English as a Guided Study [Note: only Composition and Rhetoric majors may count LAE 5946 toward the MA degree.] - 2.
 Gateway Theory course: Issues in Literary and Cultural Studies (ENG 5079) - 3.
 Six hours of thesis credit (if electing thesis option) or three hours of portfolio credit (non-thesis option). - 4.
 Additional hours of coursework to reach 33 credits - 5.
-Successfully defend the MA thesis or MA portfolio (see additional details for portfolio option below) - B. All candidates for the MA degree must demonstrate proficiency in a foreign language (see IV.2 above). - C. Students should have a major professor and supervisory committee in place by the beginning of Year 2. - D. The Rhetoric and Composition MA Thesis - 1.
+Successfully defend the MA thesis or MA portfolio (see additional details for portfolio option below) - B. All candidates for the MA degree must demonstrate proficiency in a foreign language (see IV.2 above). - C. Students should have a major professor and supervisory committee in place by the end of Year 1.
+The supervisory committee must consist of a second member of the Rhetoric and Composition faculty; the third member may be in any area. - D. The Rhetoric and Composition MA Thesis - 1.
 Register for the Thesis